 Figure 4.
-Several visible artefacts present in AU and PDS HiRISE DEMs. (a) Pixel-matching failures associated with low-terrain texture in AU DEM 3.
-Longitudinal foliations are also visible and are more clearly seen in (d).
-These foliations are not clearly visible in either input image, but arise in the DEM because HiRISE images consist of 14 individual bands, 10 of which must be stitched together to create a single image. (b) Further longitudinal foliations associated with individual HiRISE bands, this time present in the PDS DEM for site 1 (DTEEC_002118_1510_003608_1510_A01: https://bit.ly/2tSD8Ig, last access: 1 February 2019). (c) Artificial smoothing present in the site 1 PDS DEM.
+Several visible artefacts present in AU and PDS HiRISE DEMs.
+A) Pixel-matching failures associated with low-terrain texture in AU DEM 3.
+Longitudinal foliations are also visible.
+These foliations are clearly visible in either input image, but arise in the DEM because HiRISE images consist of 14-individual bands which must be stitched together to create a single image.
+B) Further longitudinal foliations associated with individual HiRISE bands, this time present in the PDS DEM for site 1 (DTEEC_002118_1510_003608_1510_A01: https://bit.ly/2tSD8Ig).
+C) Artificial smoothing present in the site 1 PDS DEM.
 In lieu of pixel-matching information, the SOCET-SET algorithm has been used to fill in the data gaps, resulting in the smooth artefact.
-In the ASP workflow presented here, gaps in data due to pixel failure are left as is, leaving the empty pixels visible in (a). (d) Longitudinal foliations clearly visible in a slope map generated from AU DEM 3.
+In the ASP workflow presented here, gaps in data due to pixel-failure are left as is, leaving the empty pixels visible in A.